HomeIsHere/homeishere.github.io/collections/_checklistskr/07-mortgage.md

 ---
-title: Test
+title: 모기지
-layout: checklist
+layout: checklistkr
-icon: ion-md-add-circle
+icon: ion-md-cash
 contact-tag: "We can help you find your place to call home."
 short: "How much can you borrow?
 How much will your monthly payments be?"
 ---